literally793/10CPT-AT3/Week 5.md

 ## Questions
 1. **What data do you want to be stored during the use of your app?**
-<br>for login: username, email, first name and last name
+<br>for login: username, email, first name and last name, for saving things into folders, username, filename (and file type), date saved, whether it was saved or not, and tags
 2. **What data do you want displayed on your front end?**
 <br>show the user's username, email, first name and last name in their profile, and show the file name and tags in files that they have saved, also found in their profile
 3. **What data is related to each other?**